 He was also a visionary who had a sense of the atrophy that Vedic study would face in modern times.
 He made it his lifetime work to nurture Vedic culture by teaching Yoga, Sāṃkhya, Saṃskṛta and the Veda, to one and all who sought him.

-Tracing the genesis of Vedavani, a center for teaching Vedic Chanting, which was inaugurated in 1999 under the auspices of the Krishnamacharya Yoga Mandiram, TKV Desikachar linked its roots to his father’s conviction that teaching of the Veda had to be kept alive at all costs.
+Tracing the genesis of Vedavani, a center for teaching Vedic Chanting, which was inaugurated in 1999 under the auspices of the Krishnamacharya Yoga Mandiram.
+TKV Desikachar linked its roots to his father’s conviction that transmission of the Veda through chanting had to be kept alive at all costs.

 Undaunted by the criticism that the Veda cannot be chanted by everyone, he taught the Veda, on the authority of the scriptures that such stringent regulations could be set aside at times when there was threat to Dharma (Āpad Kāla), which was true of this age.
 Even though it may not be possible to follow the same system of teaching in such an institution, it was more important to retain the spirit of the tradition, said Desikachar, in an address at the inaugural function of Vedavani, a centre established in 1999 solely to teach Vedic Chanting.

-His death in 1989, at the age of 100, marked the passing of a great sage and teacher.
+His death in 1989, somewhere around the age of 100, marked the passing of a great sage and teacher.

-At this point in time, as we near 2017, outside of his five surviving children, his middle son TKV Desikachar having died on August 8th 2016, there are only two students of Krishnamacharya now living who studied directly with him and are actively teaching in the West.
+At this point in time, as we near 2018, outside of four surviving children, his middle son TKV Desikachar having died on August 8th 2016 and his youngest son TK Sribhashyam having died on November 12th 2017, there are only two students of Krishnamacharya now living who studied directly with him and are actively teaching in the West.
 They are S Ramaswami and AG Mohan, who were also the two longest serving non-family students.